ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.10:
+        *   Issue #117 Option to close pattern windows with esc key.
+Must be enabled via a 'usr' option first.
+        *   Issue #118 Make virtual ports ports enabled by default.
+TO DO.
+        *   Issue #119 "Quantized Record Active does not work" fixed.
         *   Multiple tempo events can be drawn in a line in the data pane.
             They can be dragged up and down in the data pane.
         *   If configured for double-click, can now open or create a pattern